 Their use in conditions such as endometriosis is well-known and evaluated, but their use in the suppression of puberty in trans patients is less well tested.
 However, there is no evidence to suggest that they are not a viable alternative to injections.

 The spray is given twice a day, with a blood test being carried out after four weeks to ensure that hormones are being suppressed.
 Three-monthly blood testing, then enables us to monitor that they are working effectively.

 If you would like to try a nasal spray to suppress your natural hormone production, as an alternative to your usual injectable blocker, please ask a member of the GenderGP team.

 We can prescribe two options: Suprafect and Synarel.
-Synarel has a longer shelf life (four weeks) but requires a paper prescription, which you will need to fulfil via your local pharmacy.
+Synarel has a longer shelf life (four weeks) but there are occasional supply issues.
+Please ask the team for more information.

 Either of these nasal sprays can be used to replace your current blocker (Decapeptyl, Spironolactone, Cyproterone or Bicalutamide).
 For trans feminine people using finasteride for prevention of male pattern hair loss, this can be continued alongside the nasal spray at 1mg a day.

 Testosterone can be easily prescribed as a gel instead of injection.
 This gives a nice, steady, daily dose and once it is dry on the skin it is not transferable to anyone coming into close contact with you.